You can find dual diagnosis treatment at several different rehab centers in the state of Missouri.

 (800) 345-5407

-Inpatient and outpatient treatment for co-occurring substance use disorders and mental health conditions are available at multiple Compass Health Network facilities in Missouri.
+Inpatient and outpatient treatment for co-occurring substance use disorders and mental health conditions are available at this drug and alcohol treatment center near Jefferson City, MO.

 A few of the services they provide include MAT, group therapy, peer support, individual, family, and co-dependent counseling, and assessment.